gunet/cert-req/README.md

   - `print`: Print CSR
   - `renew`: Regenerate the CSR reusing the same key
   - `encrypt`: Encrypt the private key with a pass phrase
-  - `decrypy`: Remove the passphrase from an encrypted key
+  - `decrypt`: Remove the passphrase from an encrypted key
 * CSR and private key will be in $PWD/certs

 ## docker-compose